 Ontario education workers one step closer to strike after mediation breaks down

-Mediation between the Ontario government and education workers has broken down, bringing union employees one step closer to a possible strike.
+Mediation between the Ontario government and education workers has broken down—and union representatives say it is “very possible” that a strike could be coming next month.

 In a statement issued Wednesday afternoon, the bargaining committee said the “parties are too far apart.”

-“Unfortunately there has not been any movement by the (Doug) Ford government,” Laura Walton, president of the Canadian Union of Public Employees (CUPE) Ontario School Boards Council of Unions, said at a news conference.
+“Unfortunately, there has not been any movement from the Ford government towards accepting our reasonable, affordable and absolutely necessary proposals for student success,” Laura Walton, president of the Canadian Union of Public Employees (CUPE) Ontario School Boards Council of Unions, said at a news conference.

 The mediator has requested that both parties resume bargaining on Nov.
 1, two days before the union will be in a position to legally take job action.